qmarcou/IGoR/README.md

 # Install
 IGoR uses the autotools suite for compilation and installation in order to ensure portability to many systems.

+*Installing from package releases (recommended)*

 First download the latest released package on the download page (on the left).
 Extract the files where you wish to have IGoR installed.

+*Installing from unpackaged sources*
+For this you will have to get git and the autotools suite installed.
+Note that this is the most convenient way to keep IGoR up-to-date but involves a bit more installation steps.
+Using git clone the repository where you desire.
+Go in the created directory and run the *autogen.sh* bash script.
+This will create the *configure* script.
+Upon this stage the installation rules are the same as for packaged developper sources.
+From git you can chose among two branches: the *master* branch corresponds to the latest stable (packaged) release, the dev branch is the most up to date branch including current developpments until they are issued in the next release.
+The *dev* branch is therefore more bug prone, however this is the natural branch for people ready to help with developpment (even only by functionality testing).

 A (sadly) non exhaustive list of potential installation troubleshoots follows in the next section.
 If your problem is not referenced there please [contact](<quentin.marcou@lpt.ens.fr> "myadress") us.
 If you end up finding a solution by yourself please help us append it to the following list and help the user community.